acmsigsoft/EmpiricalStandards/README.md

 # Empirical Standards

-An _Empirical Standard_ is a brief public document that communicates expectations for emprical research.
+An _Empirical Standard_ is a brief public document that communicates expectations for empirical research.
 Here _empirical_ denotes research that uses data.
 The data can be qualitative or quantitative; real or synthetic. _Empirical_ distinguishes research that involves collecting and analyzing data from other kinds of scholarship like a mathematical proof or a philosophical treatise.

 Moreover, our empirical standards are: